Canon 6D Mark II vs 70D

-Body comparison: Canon 6D Mark II vs Canon 70D
+Body comparison: Canon 6D Mark II vs 70D

 The physical size and weight of the Canon 6D Mark II and the Canon 70D are illustrated in the side-by-side display below.
-Three successive views from the front, the top, and the rear are shown.
+The two cameras are presented according to their relative size.
+Three consecutive perspectives from the front, the top, and the back are available.
 All width, height and depth dimensions are rounded to the nearest millimeter.
-You can also toggle the display to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left side – the 6D Mark II – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Canon 70D is notably smaller (10 percent) than the Canon 6D Mark II.
 Moreover, the 70D is slightly lighter (1 percent) than the 6D Mark II.
 In this context, it is worth noting that both cameras are splash and dust-proof and can, hence, be used in inclement weather conditions or harsh environments.